Client: Liberty Mutual and Costco

 Trial on the motion started with the testimony of the petitioner.
 However, she subsequently filed two additional claim petitions alleging occupational exposure and a specific injury.
 Therefore, the petitioner returned to Court for additional testimony.
 Dr. Becan testified on behalf of the petitioner.
 Dr. Spagnuola on respondent’s behalf with respect to the right shoulder and Dr. Yalamanchili testified with respect to the back.

 In his Oral Decision, Judge Thuring found that the petitioner failed to provide any evidence that she was placed out of work for a work-related condition.
 Therefore, absent evidence that petitioner was placed out of work for the work-related injuries, the request for additional temporary disability benefits was denied.
-The Judge noted that, according to the testimony adduced at trial and the medical records reviewed, it appeared that the petitioner received temporary disability benefits for the appropriate period.

 With respect to the back, the Judge opined that the petitioner failed to show that she needed causally-related back treatment.
 In making this decision, Judge Thuring first discussed the quality of the experts presented in Court.
 He noted that Dr. Becan, petitioner’s expert, was well-known to the Court and admitted as an Expert Medical Examiner.
 However, he juxtaposed those qualifications with those of Dr. Yalamanchili, noting Dr. “Y” was a Board-Certified, Fellowship Trained Orthopedist, who is an active treater and routinely performs surgeries.
 He thus felt that Dr. Yalamanchili’s credentials were superior to those of Dr. Becan.
 Judge Thuring found both experts credible, but gave greater weight to respondent’s expert’s opinion.